srabonti03/AI-Course/Algorithm Implementation/Alpha-Beta Prunning/README.md

-# ♟️ Alpha-Beta Pruning Algorithm in Game Trees
+# ♟️Alpha-Beta Pruning Algorithm in Game Trees

 This project implements the Alpha-Beta Pruning algorithm, an optimized version of the Minimax algorithm.
 It efficiently computes the optimal value for a player in a two-player zero-sum game by pruning branches that won’t influence the final decision.